highfive-devs/highfive/README.md

 **Note:** As of 2.8.0, one can use `highfive/highfive.hpp` to include everything HighFive.
 Prior to 2.8.0 one would include `highfive/H5File.hpp`.

-**Note:** For advanced usecases the dataset can be created without immediately writing to it.
+**Note:** For advanced use cases the dataset can be created without immediately writing to it.
 This is common in MPI-IO related patterns, or when growing a dataset over the course of a simulation.

 ### H5Easy
-For simple, common usecases the [highfive/H5Easy.hpp](include/highfive/H5Easy.hpp) interface provides single line solution.
+For simple, common use cases the [highfive/H5Easy.hpp](include/highfive/H5Easy.hpp) interface provides single line solution.
 Here's the example from the introduction again:
 ```cpp